OctopusDeploy/blog/blog/2024-09/octopus-cloud-architecture/index.md

 ## What is Octopus Cloud

 Octopus Cloud is the easiest way to run Octopus Deploy.
-It has the same software and functionality as Octopus Server, except we host it for you.
-An Octopus Server instance hosted in Octopus Cloud is called a Cloud instance.
+It has the same software and functionality as Octopus Server, except we host it for you and we call it a Cloud instance.
 You don’t need to download, install, and manage it yourself.
 Check out [our documentation](https://octopus.com/docs/octopus-cloud) if want to give it a try.

 ## Foundations of Octopus Cloud

 We've designed Octopus Cloud to be a distributed system that can withstand partial infrastructure outages.
-To achieve this high-level goal we've broken it down into a set of guiding principles, which the engineering team at Octopus has been following since the inception of the product.
+To achieve this high-level goal we've broken this high level goal down into a set of guiding principles, which the engineering team at Octopus has been following since the inception of the product.

 ### Avoid single point of failure